 Day 5.
 Golden Triangle - Chiang Rai - Nan (328 km.)

 After breakfast, ride along a scenic farming area road to Chiang Rai city.
 After that visit the famous White Temple (Wat Rong Khun) one of the top 10 wonder temples in the world.
 Lunch is served at a local restaurant.
 Ride the exhilarating, mountainous highway to Nan.
-Visit Wat Phra That Khao Noi (Nan hilltop scenic temple) before relaxing in your lovely accommodation and jump in the swimming pool.
-Later you will discover and enjoy Nan´s night-life.
+Visit Wat Phra That Khao Noi (Nan hilltop scenic temple) before relaxing in your lovely accommodation and jumping in the swimming pool.
+Later you will discover and enjoy Nan´s nightlife.

 Day 6.
 Rest Day in Nan